FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 ###### Windows Computer
 **Network**: Enable internet sharing on the proper network adapter (the one connected to the internet).

-**Web Server**: Install a java 8+ jdk [ like the oracle one ](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).
+**Web Server**: Install a java 8+ jdk [like the oracle one](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).
 Another option is [openjdk](http://openjdk.java.net/install/index.html).
 Install [apache maven](https://maven.apache.org/).
 In the /website source code directory, run `mvnw clean`, `mvnw validate` and `mvnw package`.
 This will create a jar in the /target directory that can be run.

 To deploy the web application, in no particular order, start the java server using `java -jar {jar-name}` where the jar name is the jar found in the /target directory and plug in the arduino to the beaglebones power, ground and appropriate uart pins.